| |

 plant foods.
 Many plants are associated with ancestral

+beings.
 Trees such as the Mulga and Centralian Bloodwood are

 used to make tools such as spearheads, boomerangs and